mklew/ObjectLedge-Hello-World/README.md

 ObjectLedge REST example
 ======================

+To run this example you will need my version of ObjectLedge at least at time being because my pull request is not yet merged with dev.

+Clone git://github.com/mklew/ledge.git and make sure you install ledge from feature/jersey-pico-integration branch.

 Step by step explanation

 1. In `web.xml` new LedgeServlet was mapped to path handling rest requests